-Set-up: Randomly assign 4 pupils, or ask for volunteers, to be
+Set-up: Randomly assign 4 pupils, or ask for volunteers, to be 'Scorpions'.

-Scorpions are tasked with moving around on all fours facing upwards (Crab Walk) and fours (Spider Walk).
+Scorpions are tasked with moving around on all fours facing upwards (Crab Walk) and 'stinging' other players.
+The rest of the pupils are Spiders who have to move around on all fours (Spider Walk).

-- When a Spider is stung (caught by being touched with a hand) they must hold either one arm or one foot in the air (balance with 3 points of contact). - their raised hand or foot, allowing them to return to the game. - role of Scorpions.
+- When a Spider is stung (caught by being touched with a hand) they must hold either one arm or one foot in the air (balance with 3 points of contact). - ⇒ Spiders can 'heal' the stung Spiders by touching their raised hand or foot, allowing them to return to the game. - ➡ Continue for a few minutes until Scorpions have had a chance to 'sting' several Spiders and Spiders have had a chance to 'heal' each other. - After one game, 4 new pupils are assigned the role of Scorpions.